Flowlabsio/flutter_starter_kit/README.md

 ### Install VGV project

-First, install the VGV CLI
+1. Install the VGV CLI

 ```
 dart pub global activate very_good_cli
 ```

-And then run one by one the commands to create the project and leave every file and file in the root folder
+2. Run one by one the commands to create the project and leave every file and file in the root folder

 ```
 ### Positioned in the root of the project